A Travel Price Comparison for Families, Couples, and Backpackers Copenhagen vs. Paris for Attractions, Food, Nightlife, and Families

 Is there more to do in Copenhagen or Paris?

 Tourists will generally find more to do in Paris than Copenhagen.
 It is bigger and it has more sights, attractions, and activities for travelers.
-Paris is very popular for its museums, theatre productions, music, and big city activities, while Copenhagen attracts visitors for its historical sights.
+Paris is very popular for its museums and attractions, theatre productions, music, and big city activities, while Copenhagen attracts visitors for its historical sights.
 Paris is more touristy than Copenhagen and is known for its world-renowned cuisine, iconic landmarks, trendsetting fashion, and dynamic markets.
 It is also well known for The Eiffel Tower.
 Copenhagen is famous for its colorful buildings, beautiful canals, progressive policies, and happy population.

 The Eiffel Tower